miquelht13/MED-TransversalProject/README.md

 To set an end to this Phase 2, it's important to mention that some of the codes done to increase our knowledge of these topics are being uploaded in our [Github](https://github.com/miquelht13/MED-TransversalProject/tree/main).
 Moreover, in this Github we are briefing all the Phases and activities done, having a direct link to the posts done here in [LinkedIn](https://www.linkedin.com/company/med-transversal-project/?viewAsMember=true), so we can keep it updated.

-Now, it's time to start with Phase 3, and the core of our project to develop!
+Now, it's time to start with Phase 3, the core of our project!